 Applied Computational Modelling (MOD300)

 In this course you will improve your coding and modelling skills through practical work on larger coding projects.
 You will learn how Python libraries and numerical methods introduced in previous courses such as DAT 120, MAF 310, as well as methods taught in this course, can be applied to real problems.
 Through group work, you will learn to code models that describe the real world and how we can use models to gain better insight into physical processes and optimize them.
 The models we work with will be relevant to different engineering disciplines: models of different physical systems, including models where uncertainty plays a central role, data-driven models such as machine learning models, and models with regulation (regulation engineering).
-Central to the course are applications, you will work with data, development of models, comparing model and data, as well as reporting and communicating the results in written reports.
+Central to the course are applications, you will get an introduction to how we process, analyze data so that they can be used in machine learning models (feature engineering), compare models and data, development and implementation of simulation models to gain more insight into different processes, as well as reporting and communicating the results in written reports.

 After completing the course, you will be well prepared to use Python to streamline your workflow both as a student and as an employee.
 You will also be well prepared to carry out larger project tasks such as a bachelor's thesis, know how to best construct a project report and present the results in a good and clear way.